Jason Weides Athletics

 The 2015 season marked a high point in Bulldog men's soccer history as Weides led the program to its first-ever GPAC title and first-ever national tournament appearance.
 Concordia accomplished those feats by knocking off each of the conference's top-three seeds on the road during its GPAC tournament run that culminated with a 1-0 upset of No. 19 Hastings in the championship game.
 The 2015 squad finished with an overall record of 11-7-3.

-Under Weides, Concordia has won 10 or more games in seven-consecutive seasons (80-45-13 over that stretch) - a feat only two other GPAC schools have accomplished.
+Under Weides, Concordia has won 10 or more games in eight-consecutive seasons (90-50-17 over that stretch) - a feat only two other GPAC schools have accomplished.
+Weides notched the 100th victory of his head coaching career on Sept.
+12, 2018.
 The 2017 team broke another school record while winning seven conference games.
 In 2014, the Bulldogs defeated Doane, 1-0, in the conference tournament to advance to the semifinals for the first time in more than a decade.
 In the midst of going 22-13-3 over the 2011-12 seasons, Weides guided the Bulldogs to 10-consecutive home wins, a streak that spanned from Aug.
 27, 2011, to Sept.
 26, 2012.

 From 2010-13, Weides helped develop forward Nathan Douglas into one of the top players in the history of the program.
 Douglas broke the school's career goals record in 2013, finishing with 43.
 Douglas earned first team all-conference honors as a junior and senior and was named to the second team as a sophomore.